-January et al. (2014) published an evidence-based, systematic review and subsequent guidelines for the American Heart Association, American College of Cardiology, and the Heart Rhythm Society, for Management of Patients with Atrial Fibrillation.
+January et al. (2014) published an evidence-based, systematic review and subsequent guidelines for the American Heart Association, American College of Cardiology, and the Heart Rhythm Society, titled Management of Patients with Atrial Fibrillation.
 A number of recommendations were made or revised for optimum management of atrial fibrillation.
 Pacemakers are recommended in AF patients for the treatment of symptomatic bradycardia, which is often related to sick sinus syndrome.
 They state that antiarrhythmic therapy may exacerbate sick sinus syndrome, requiring pacemaker implantation.
 Permanent pacing was not recommended by the group for the prevention of AF in patients without other indications for pacemaker placement.
-Implanted defibrillators are not recommended for atrial fibrillation rhythm control.6
+Implanted defibrillators are not recommended for atrial fibrillation rhythm control.9

 Calkins et al. (2017) published an expert consensus statement with the Heart Rhythm Society, the European Heart Rhythm Association (EHRA), and the European Cardiac Arrhythmia Society to update guidelines based on advances in atrial fibrillation ablation since their previous publication.
 It was recommended that the amount of time an individual spends in AF (24-hour AF burden) is essential to address when ablation is being considered.
-This is due largely to the increase in the use of implantable loop recorders, pacemakers, and ICDs.1
+This is due largely to the increase in implantable loop recorders, pacemakers, and ICDs.2

 Al-Khatib et al. (2017) performed a systematic review on behalf of the American Heart Association, the American College of Cardiology, and the Heart Rhythm Society regarding the management of patients with ventricular arrhythmias and the prevention of sudden cardiac death.
 Various types of defibrillators were discussed and their effectiveness in terminating life-threatening ventricular arrhythmias.
-Survivors of cardiac arrest, patients with VT and structural heart disease, and those with significant LV dysfunction may benefit greatly from defibrillator implantation.4
+Survivors of cardiac arrest, patients with VT and structural heart disease, and those with significant LV dysfunction may benefit greatly from defibrillator implantation.2 to reversible or physiologic causes.
+Strong recommendations were made for other patients with AV block, including those with neuromuscular disease, and symptomatic bradycardia.8

 Kusumoto et al. (2018) published recommendations for the treatment of bradycardia in a multi-society guideline.
-They strongly recommended permanent pacing regardless of symptoms in patients with acquired second-degree Mobitz type II atrioventricular block, high-grade atrioventricular block, or third-degree atrioventricular block not attributable to reversible or physiologic causes.
-Strong recommendations were made for other patients with AV block, including those with neuromuscular disease, and symptomatic bradycardia.5
+They strongly recommended permanent pacing regardless of symptoms in patients with acquired second-degree Mobitz type II atrioventricular block, high-grade atrioventricular block not attributable